axtend/axtend/specs/README.md

 ## Context

-The Moonbase node is designed to support multiple networks including Moonbase Alpha, MoonRiver (AxiaTest) and Moonbeam (Axia).
+The Moonbase node is designed to support multiple networks including Moonbase Alpha, MoonRiver (AxiaTest) and Axtend (Axia).
 Some of these networks are already live and others are planned.

 In order to support multiple networks with the same binary, Moonbase relies on a chain specification to know which network to sync.
 Rather than require node operators to obtain spec files separately,